EnterpriseDB/barman/doc/barman.5.d/50-streaming_conninfo.md

 streaming_conninfo
 :   Connection string used by Barman to connect to the Postgres server via
     streaming replication protocol.
 By default it is set to `conninfo`.

-Server.
+    Scope: Server/Model.